janeski/dapr-unleashed/README.md

 git checkout develop

-2. Follow the instructions in the `README.md` within this branch for setup and running the application.

-3. Create docker-compose file and add the 3 services in the docker-compose file
+2. Create docker-compose file and add the 3 services in the docker-compose file

-4. Add environment variable to each docker container for the following values
+3. Add environment variable to each docker container for the following values
 	1. DaprUnleashedKeyVault
 	2. AZURE_TENANT_ID
 	3. AZURE_CLIENT_ID